yugasun/site/README.md

 Some pages have custom designs/layouts and the html might need to be altered.
 That content can be found in `./src/layouts` or `./src/pages`

-# Building
+# Publishing Site Updates

-**3. Build for production**
+**1. Test the build command locally**

 ```bash
 $ npm run buildprod
 ```
----

-## Publishing Updates to Serverless.com
+**2. If build command succeeds, push up your changes to a new branch**

 We are using [netlify](http://netlify.com) to distribute the site.

-When pushing up to a new branch, netlify will automatically publish that change to a unique subdomain.
+When pushing up to a new branch, netlify will automatically publish that change to a unique subdomain, like: `https://updatedocssetup--serverless.netlify.com` (https://[BRANCHNAME]--serverless.netlify.com)

-The `master` branch is the live site. **Never push directly to the master branch!**
+Note: The `master` branch is the live site. **Never push directly to the master branch!**

+**3. Review your live site changes**

+If everything looks good on your unique netlify subdomain, you can go ahead and merge your branch to master on github.

+Merging branches into master will trigger a site rebuild and `serverless.com` will be updated